 5. Can a small startup create an effective go to market plan?

 Absolutely.
 In fact, it’s even more critical for startups.
-A solid go to market plan helps lean teams focus their limited resources on the activities most likely to drive traction and prove their business model.
+A solid go to market plan helps lean teams focus their limited resources on the activities most likely to drive traction.
 If you need support, you can always explore a free GTM audit to get started.

 .png)